Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 Bar Calders on Parlament.
 Casual neighborhood place, terrace, simple Catalan plates, kids can order off the menu and not be a problem.
 Walk to the funicular afterward.

 La Tomaquera in Poble Sec.
 Old-school grill, no nonsense, the rabbit and lamb come off real coals.
-The kids' grilled chicken with patatas bravas is what every Catalan family orders for their nine-year-old.
+The grilled chicken with patatas bravas is what every Catalan family orders for their kid.
 Reservations.

 Puerto Rican and Latin food in Barcelona

 El Coco Loco in El Raval.
 Family-run Puerto Rican kitchen, the menu is small, the mofongo is real (green plantain, garlic, pork, made fresh in the wooden mortar), the maduros are perfect.
 The mom who runs the kitchen is from Bayamón.
-She'll come out and ask your kids if they liked it, and your kid will lie politely and then have to admit it was the best thing she ate all week.
+She came out and asked Lila and Austin if they liked it, and they both lied politely and then had to admit it was the best thing they ate all week.

 La Plata, technically Catalan but does a great fried-fish small-plate that is the closest local equivalent to a Caribbean fish fry.
 Tiny, four tables, Boqueria-adjacent.

 Cuban Republic on Carrer de Casanova.
-Cuban kitchen, ropa vieja that holds up, mojitos for the moms, kids can split a Cubano sandwich.
+Cuban kitchen, ropa vieja that holds up, mojitos for the moms (we earned them), the kids can split a Cubano sandwich.

 El Rincón Maya for Mexican.
 Not Caribbean per se but Latin and excellent - the al pastor is real, the green salsa burns in the right way.

 Patrón Cevicheria in Eixample.
-Peruvian, the leche de tigre is properly punchy, your kid will pretend to hate it and then eat half the bowl.
+Peruvian, the leche de tigre is properly punchy, Lila pretended to hate it and then ate half the bowl while Austin watched in fascinated disgust.

-One thing your kid should learn before going.
+One thing the kids should learn before going.
 The Spanish phrase perreo.
 It means the kind of dancing the album is named after.
-She doesn't need to use it.
-She just needs to know what's happening when fifty-five thousand people start.
+They don't need to use it.
+They just need to know what's happening when fifty-five thousand people start.
 The other phrase: el conejo malo.
 The bad bunny.
 That's him.

 Day-of itinerary in Barcelona

 Show is Friday or Saturday evening.
 Day goes like this.
 Slow breakfast in Eixample - the cafes near the Passeig de Sant Joan are full of locals reading La Vanguardia over a cortado.
 Walk to Sagrada Família.
 Yes, it's the obvious tourist thing.
 Yes, you have to.
 Book the tower-access ticket months in advance.
-Your daughter will go quiet inside and stay quiet for ten full minutes.
+Lila went quiet inside and stayed quiet for ten full minutes, which has happened maybe three times in her entire fourteen years.
+Austin pretended to be cool about it and then asked if we could come back the next day.
 The 11am light through the east-facing stained glass is worth the planning.

 Lunch at the Boqueria market or one of the bars off it.
 Walk through the Gothic Quarter - the cathedral cloister with the geese, the Plaça del Rei, the Roman wall fragments.
-Stop at El Magnífico for an espresso for you and a bocadillo for your kid.
+Stop at El Magnífico for an espresso for the moms and a bocadillo for each kid.

 Afternoon tour of either Park Güell (book the Monumental Zone tickets two weeks out, free zones are crowded but still magic) or Casa Batlló (the audio-guide kids' version is genuinely great).
 Pick one, not both.